ThePhalcons/AmazonWebServicesBundle/Resources/doc/README.md

         aws_cloudfront_keypair_id      = YOUR_CLOUDFRONT_KEYPAIR_ID
         aws_cloudfront_private_key_pem = YOUR_CLOUDFRONT_PRIVATE_KEY_PEM

 **Note, presently only aws_key and aws_secret are being used when constructing objects.
-From the quick overview I have done, I do not see any of the AWS SDK for PHP objectes using the other parameters in any of their constructors.
-Setting them is fine, but it won't do anything.
-My todo list includes researching how/where they are used in the SDK, and methods for using them shall be provided at that time.**
+Setting them is fine, but it won't do anything.**

-6b) Set up your application configuration:
+5b) Set up your application configuration:

     // app/config/config.yml
     # Amazon Web Services Configuration